michellekuruvilla/healthmedia/navigation/teamteach/binarymath.md

 1. Explain in 1-2 sentences how to convert a binary number into a decimal number.

-2. What does borrowing ("pop and drop") mean in binary subtraction?

-3. If you are given the binary number 11111111, what decimal number is that?
+2. If you are given the binary number 11111111, what decimal number is that?